hirsch-lab/mhealth/studies/imove/preprocessing/protocol.md

 #   --max-gap:          Maximal time gap tolerated, in hours.
 Data recorded
 #                       after such an extremal time gap are clipped.
 #                       Default: 36
+#   --csv:              Also create .csv files (not just .h5 stores)
 #
 # Output:
 #   .../store/:         .h5 stores with extracted data per patient.
 The
 #                       stores contain the following keys: /exercises/,
 #                       /vital/left, /vital/right, /raw/left, /raw/right
-#   .../csv/:           Folder with .csv data per patient
+#   .../csv/:           Folder with .csv data per patient (if --csv)
 #   .../exercises.csv:  Identifcal with the _all.csv from step 1
 #   .../summary*.csv:   Statistical summaries for some metrics, evaluated
 #                       before or after quality filtering.